eclecticiq/intelligence-center-app-qradar/docs/USER-MANUAL.md

 ![Reference table logs](/docs/assets/reference-table-logs.png)

 User can Verify the data in the reference table.
-The reference data table app can be downloaded and installed from https://exchange.xforce.ibmcloud.com/hub/extension/074f919060a2f2dea33e365fc0c5e039.
+The Reference Data Management app can be downloaded and installed from https://exchange.xforce.ibmcloud.com/hub/extension/074f919060a2f2dea33e365fc0c5e039.

 ![Verify the data in the reference table](/docs/assets/reference-table-verify.png)